CPavonV/PV_string_dynamics-Boost-Converter-Interaction/README.md

 The circuit consists of three main blocks:

-**PV Source (X1)** — A single-diode model (SDM) subcircuit representing a PV string with Ns=32 series cells and Np=1 parallel string.
+**PV Source (X1)** — An enhanced single-diode model (eSDM) subcircuit representing a PV string with Ns=32 series cells and Np=1 parallel string.
 The model includes junction capacitance and transit-time parameters for dynamic behavior.
 An auxiliary `IV_curve` source is provided for initial I–V characterization via DC sweep.

 **Synchronous Boost Converter** — Built around two IRFP4668 MOSFETs (M1 low-side, M2 high-side) with 80 µH inductor, 18 µF input capacitor, and 4.7 µF output capacitor.
 Switching frequency is 100 kHz with 100 ns dead time.
 The output is loaded by a 48 V battery model (with 2.4 Ω series resistance).
 Gate drivers (U1, U3) are powered by independent 12 V supplies.